vuejs/vuefire/docs/guide/getting-started.md

 import { firebaseApp } from './firebase'

 const app = createApp(App)
-app
-  .use(VueFire, {
+app.use(VueFire, {
   // imported above but could also just be created here firebaseApp,
   modules: [
     // we will see other modules later on VueFireAuth(),
   ],
 })

 app.mount('#app')
 ```